Ways to Cook Stuffing: The Poultry Cavity Conflict

 The Cause of PCC:

+As I mentioned, there are two ways to cook stuffing.
 Some people always stuff their birds.
 They love it when that soft mound inside the cavity catches juices and comes out moist and flavourful.

 Other people never put anything beyond a few aromatics in the cavity.
 This could be due to a fear of food poisoning* or it could be because they prefer their “stuffing” to have more crunch and less mush.